yallport/sdc-EOgmaNeo/README.md

 I replaced the stock ESC with the [Dynamite Brushed ESC](https://www.amazon.com/gp/product/B00M1SB35U/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1) because the one that comes with the car makes the car stutter randomly.

-I couldn't get all the materials to fit under the truck case, so I ended up with a beautiful Frankensteined cable monster.
+I couldn't get all the materials to fit under the truck case, so I ended up with a cable monster.
 You try it!
 Good luck!